Chargers-4189/git-lesson/github-course.md

 ### Before Starting:

 Some sections of this dive is summarized for you to easily understand and apply the concepts.
-If you want to learn more in-depth than the summarized version is given, click the link.
-This can give you more detailed information and examples.
+If you want to learn more than the summarized version is given, clicking the link will give you more detailed information and examples.
 To find the original article that was summarized, look for this statement in each section:

 > _This section is summarized from the article [link]_

 You are required to read articles tagged with the amount of time to read.
 Do not skip over these articles as they provide valuable information or how to apply the feature.
 Example is shown below:

-> [link] - 3 mins
+> - [link] - 3 mins

-## GitHub Intro
+# GitHub Intro

-### Files and Folders
+## Files and Folders

-#### Files
+### Files

 There are many types of files: